 For an extensive list of recommended workshops, films and books compiled by the Bishop's Committee for Racial Justice and Reconciliation of the Episcopal Diocese of North Carolina, see: Resources for Congregations and Study Groups.

-For Episcopalians who have attended an in-depth racial equity workshop, we have found reading and discussing Joseph Barndt’s book Becoming an Anti-Racist Church: Journeying toward Wholeness (2011) to be an excellent next step.
+For Episcopalians who want to engage more deeply in anti-racism from a faith-based context, we have found reading and discussing Joseph Barndt’s book Becoming an Anti-Racist Church: Journeying toward Wholeness (2011) to be an excellent next step.

 “Christians addressing racism in American society must begin with a frank assessment of how race figures in the churches themselves, leading activist Joseph argues.
 This practical and important volume extends the insights of Barndt’s earlier, more general work to address the race situation in the churches and to equip people there to be agents for change in and beyond their church communities.”